N1teshift/ittweb/docs/product/README.md

 This folder collects everything you need to understand **what** was built and **why it matters**.

-- `summary.md` – polished overview of the shipped feature set (share with stakeholders, recruiters, or future collaborators).
+- `summary.md` – polished overview of the shipped feature set (share with stakeholders, recruiters, or future collaborators) plus links to the `/meta` live dashboard.
-- `status.md` – phased roadmap with what’s completed vs. still in flight.
+- `status.md` – phased roadmap with what’s completed vs. still in flight (tracks the `/players` index/comparison rollout, analytics work, etc.).
 - `improvements.md` – infrastructure/DX upgrades ported from other projects.
 - `user-roles.md` – who has access to what (helpful for onboarding or demos).